-Subject to sections 11.6 and 11.7, no later than 6 Months after the Gas-On Date for an Additional Delivery Point, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and the actual cost to First Gas to design, build, operate and maintain the Additional Delivery Point (Actual DP Cost).
-First Gas will promptly notify the Interconnected Party in writing of that Actual RP Cost (together with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
-First Gas shall, in its next invoice, debit or credit the Interconnected Party (as the case may be) for the difference between the amount paid by it based on the provisional Interconnection Fee and the amount that it would have paid based on the confirmed Interconnection Fee.
+Subject to sections 11.6 and 11.7, no later than 6 Months after the Gas-On Date for an Additional Delivery Point and/or any Odorisation Facilities, First Gas shall determine confirmed Interconnection Fees, Odorisation Fees and any respective Termination Fees for each Year or part thereof until the Expiry Date using the then-current Regulatory Settings and the actual cost to First Gas to design, build, operate and maintain the Additional Delivery Point and/or any Odorisation Facilities (in each case, Actual Cost).
+First Gas will promptly notify the Interconnected Party in writing of that Actual Cost (together with reasonable supporting detail) and the confirmed fees for each Year or part thereof until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
+The amendments to ICA Schedule One in respect of the Additional Delivery Point and/or Odorisation Facilities given effect to by the Amending Agreement shall be deemed to be updated to reflect such Actual Cost and the confirmed fees determined by First Gas in accordance with this section 11.5.
+First Gas shall, in its next invoice, debit or credit the Interconnected Party (as the case may be) for the difference between the aggregate amount paid by it based on the provisional Interconnection Fee and Odorisation Fee (as applicable) and the aggregate amount that it would have been payable based on the confirmed Interconnection Fee and Odorisation Fee (as applicable) in respect of the prior Months during which the provisional fees applied.

-With effect from the first Reset Date after the Gas-on Date for any Additional Delivery Point and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual DP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing (together with reasonable supporting detail).
-No adjustment to any amounts previously paid by the Interconnected Party shall be required after any re-determination of Interconnection Fees.
+With effect from the first Reset Date after the Gas-on Date for any such Additional Delivery Point and/or any Odorisation Facilities and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees, Odorisation Fees and any applicable Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing (together with reasonable supporting detail).
+The amendments to ICA Schedule One in respect of the Additional Delivery Point and/or Odorisation Facilities given effect to by the Amending Agreement shall be deemed to be updated to reflect the new fees notified by First Gas.
+No adjustment to any amounts previously paid by the Interconnected Party shall be required after any re-determination of Interconnection Fees or Odorisation Fees.

-If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Delivery Point after execution of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees to reflect any actual and reasonable costs it expects to incur as a result of those modifications.
+If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Delivery Point after the Commencement Date or the execution of the relevant Amending Agreement (as applicable), First Gas may re-determine the Interconnection Fees, Odorisation Fees and the Termination Fees to reflect any actual and reasonable costs it expects to incur as a result of those modifications First Gas shall notify any redetermined fees to the Interconnected Party and they shall apply in respect of this Agreement accordingly.

 When determining or redetermining any fees pursuant to this section 11, First Gas will not include any costs not directly related to the relevant Delivery Point or Odorisation Facilities.
 First Gas will round up all Interconnection Fees, Termination Fees and Odorisation Fees to the nearest dollar per Day.